 The project LAAAMP was started in 2016 by the International Science Council (ISC) through a grant awarded to the joint IUPAP-IUCr project entitled Utilisation of Light Source and Crystallographic Sciences to Facilitate the Enhancement of Knowledge and Improve the Economic and Social Conditions in Targeted Regions of the World.
-Aim of the project is to enhance Advanced Light Sources (AdLS) and crystallographic sciences in Africa, Mexico, the Caribbean, Southeast Asia, Middle East and the Pacific Islands.
+Aim of the project is to enhance Advanced Light Sources (AdLS) and crystallographic sciences in Africa, Mexico, the Caribbean, Central and Southeast Asia, Middle East and the Pacific Islands.

 Are you a high school teacher?
 Are you interested in connecting your students to learning through research?
 Then apply to this SESAME-CLS-LAAAMP virtual workshop.
 DEADLINE: 20 December 2021.

 Registrations are still open for this ICTP virtual meeting, co-sponsored by LAAAMP, to be held on 6-17 Dec 2021.
 Deadline: 20/11/2021.